As its name implies, salt-pickled cherry blossoms are edible cherry blossoms. The Japanese use it in various spring-related sweet and savory foods.

 Where To Buy

-You can purchase it from this online store that ships internationally or through Amazon.
+You can purchase these salt-pickled cherry blossoms from this Japanese online store that ships internationally (this company also sells them on Amazon), or another brand on Amazon.
 You might be able to find it at Japanese grocery stores when in season.
-If you have access to cherry blossom trees, you can try pickling the sakura flowers yourself!
+You can also purchase it from Weee!